joaomelo/auth-mech/README.md

 The `subscribe` method returns an `unsubscribe` function.
 You can call it to terminate the contract.

-### An Auth State Store
+## An Auth State Store

-For some reason you might not want to read data from a asynchronous event driven approach like youwe did with the subscribe `method`.
+For some reason you might not want to read data from a asynchronous event driven approach like we did with the subscribe `method`.

-Maybe you just need the last user data to show a message or if you are building reactive UIs you want to proxy setter and getters like the Vue framework does.
+Maybe you just need the last user data to show a message or you are building reactive UIs like the ones in Vue and React frameworks.

-For those cases the AuthMech instance has a `state` property that works like a data store.
-Inside that property you will always find an `userData` and `status` sub-properties updated with the latest auth state.
+For those cases the AuthMech instance has a `state` property object that works like a data store.
+Inside that object you will always find an `userData` and `status` properties updated with the latest auth state.

 Building upon the last section example, a function to render a simple unverified user email screen could be like that.